Political Science (POL)

 An overview of the various qualitative and quantitative methods that political scientists use to study their discipline.
 Themes include analyses of political participation and support, methods of studying elections, measures of political tolerance and liberalism.

-POL 235 Race/Ethnicity in Amer Politic 3 Credits
+POL 235 Race and Ethnicity in American Politics 3 Credits

 Examines the changing political, economic, and social situation of racial and ethnic groups in American politics since the 1950s.
 Topics include the relationship between race/ethnicity and voting behavior, political parties, and election results.
 Includes an analysis of specific areas of contemporary racial and ethnic conflict, such as voting rights, immigration, and affirmative action.